-Reading Informational (RI)

 ELAGSE11-12RI6: Determine an author's point of view or purpose in a text in which the rhetoric is particularly effective, analyzing how style and content contribute to the power, persuasiveness, or beauty of the text.

-Skills/Concepts for Students:

-Understand and readily identify rhetorical strategies such as appeals to emotion or authority, syllogism, and logical fallacies Evaluate the logic and use of evidence in an author's text Apply knowledge of the ways diverse authors use language and rhetorical strategies for specific purposes in nonfiction works Understand and apply knowledge of diction, syntax, tone, imagery, figurative language, and other elements in determining the effectiveness of an argument or exposition Identify author's biases, both subtle and overt, including implicit or explicit assumptions Analyzes and evaluates the logic and use of evidence in an author's argument Identify author's biases, both subtle and overt, and make considered decisions regarding the validity of a claim or appeal Readily distinguish between a powerful argument and a valid argument (not all valid arguments are powerful, and not all powerful arguments are valid) Make a practice of determining an author's or speaker's point of view even when it is not explicitly stated Strategies for Teachers:
+- Understand and readily identify rhetorical strategies, such as appeals to emotion or authority, syllogism, and logical fallacies - Acquire familiarity with famous examples of rhetoric from the American Revolution, such as Patrick Henry's "Give Me Liberty or Give Me Death" - Understand and apply knowledge of diction, syntax, tone, imagery, figurative language, and other elements in determining the effectiveness of an argument or exposition - Identify the power of the author's language in terms of creating a text that engages the reader - Identify author's biases, both subtle and overt, including implicit or explicit assumptions - Analyzes and evaluates the logic and use of evidence in an author's argument - Identify author's biases, both subtle and overt, and make considered decisions regarding the validity of a claim or appeal - Readily distinguish between a powerful argument and a valid argument (not all valid arguments are powerful, and not all powerful arguments are valid) - Make a practice of determining an author's or speaker's point of view, even when it is not explicitly stated

-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for RI6 (see above) Purposefully choose texts in which biases and author's point of view are readily evident, as well as texts where the author may intentionally obscure his point of view or motives, allowing students to be challenged in identifying the intent behind clever rhetoric Point out every instances of rhetorical strategy in argument (e.g., pathos used to avoid weekend homework) Have students routinely construct précis from both straight-forward and difficult texts in order to become adept at zeroing in on the piece, the author, his or her aim, and his or her strategies as a matter of course when encountering a new text Encourage students to form and share their own aesthetic sensibility, choosing favorite pieces and being able to articulate why a piece resonates with them Sample Task for Integration:
+- Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for RI6 American Literature (see above) - Purposefully choose texts in which biases and author's point of view are readily evident, as well as texts where the author may intentionally obscure his or her point of view or motives, allowing students to be challenged in identifying the intent behind clever rhetoric - Point out every instance of rhetorical strategy in argument (e.g., pathos used to avoid weekend homework) - Have students routinely construct précis from both straight-forward and difficult texts in order to become adept at zeroing in on the piece, the author, his or her aim, and his or her strategies as a matter of course when encountering a new text - Encourage students to form and share their own aesthetic sensibility, choosing favorite pieces and being able to articulate why a piece resonates with them

-The practice of writing a rhetorical précis http://oregonstate.edu/instruct/phl201/modules/rhetorical-precis/sample/peirce_sample_precis_click.html is one way to become adept at quickly identifying the key features of a text.
+The practice of writing a rhetorical précis (http://oregonstate.edu/instruct/phl201/modules/rhetorical-precis/sample/peirce_sample_precis_click.html) is one way to become adept at quickly identifying the key features of a text.
 To isolate and scaffold the ability to determine author's purpose, it may be useful to require students to determine basic elements of a text in a timed environment, where they are encouraged to learn to reliably spot key indicators and trust their own literary judgment.
 Provide students with a set of three essays (released essays from the AP Language and Composition exam are of the appropriate length [less than a page] and work well for this purpose).
 Create a template that requires students to identify: title, author, date of publication, author's purpose, author's primary strategies, and intended audience.
-Allow students to complete this exercise within a defined time limit over repeated events (for example as an opening sponge once a week for a month).
-Point of view Narrative voice Précis Rhetoric Analysis Pathos Logos Ethos Syllogism Tautology Logical fallacy Parallel structure Anaphora Antithesis Chiasmus
+Allow students to complete this exercise within a defined time limit over repeated events (for example, as an opening sponge once a week for a month).

-Reading Informational (RI)
+Perspective Narrative Voice Précis Rhetoric Analysis Logical Fallacy Apostrophe Antithesis Pathos Logos Ethos Syllogism Tautology Parallel Structure Anaphora Chiasmus

 ELAGSE11-12RI7: Integrate and evaluate multiple sources of information presented in different media or formats (e.g., visually, quantitatively) as well as in words in order to address a question or solve a problem.

-Skills/Concepts for Students: